votca/votca/share/doc/methods.rst

 In comparison to IBI, IMC needs significantly more statistics to calculate the potential update[Ruehle:2009.a]_.
 It is advisable to perform smoothing on the potential update.
-Smoothing can be performed as described in sec. [ref:ibi:optimize].
+Smoothing can be performed as described in :ref:`methods_runtime_optimizations`.
 In addition, IMC can lead to problems related to finite size: for methanol, an undersized system proved to lead to a linear shift in the potential[Ruehle:2009.a]_.
 It is therefore always